 This radiation caused radiation-induced lumbosacral plexopathy.
 Slowly over time, the muscles in my hips and lower body have atrophied and weakened.

-It has been 25 years (1995-2020) since my radiation therapy.
-I can still walk but my balance and leg strength continues to deteriorate.
+It has been 25 years (1996-2021) since my radiation therapy.
+I can still walk but my balance and leg strength continue to deteriorate.
 I am fortunate in that my RILP causes no pain.
 Numbness, yes, but no pain.
+The occasional “electric shock” type of sensation.
+Lots of muscle soreness after I exercise.

 A friend and fellow Radiation-Induced Lumbosacral Plexopathy survivor Helen launched a Facebook group for us RILP survivors to communicate with each other- click now Facebook RILP Support Group-